eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 Have a look at polyhedrons_screenprint.png (image of all the possibillities)

-AS_PART = the solid is built mathematically as with the Part-workbench Shapebuilder.
+The solid is built mathematically from faces as with the Part-workbench Shapebuilder.
-          If you want to use it in de PartDesign Workbench --> make it active and click on 'create body'

 # HowTo:
 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...